Hassan, Asher-Smith and Cheptegei headline Florence Diamond League - RFI

 Moroccan-born Spaniard Mohamed Katir, who won the 5,000m with a personal best in Gateshead, will also be on the startlist.

-Field events see local favourite Gianmarco Tamberi take on a stellar field in the men's high jump, including Qatar's two-time defending world champion Mutaz Essa Barshim, Ukraine's Andriy Protsenko and Russia's world bronze medallist Ilya Ivanyuk.
+In field events, local favourite Gianmarco Tamberi takes on a stellar field in the men's high jump, including Qatar's two-time defending world champion Mutaz Essa Barshim, Ukraine's Andriy Protsenko and Russia's world bronze medallist Ilya Ivanyuk.

 Jamaica's Olympic 110m hurdles champion Omar McLeod looks in fine form after running the second-fastest time this year with 13.08 in Hengelo, while up-and-coming Dutchwoman Femke Bol goes in the women's 400m hurdles.